-****Online applications for new service DO NOT cross over calendar months.
-For example: If you would like your water services to begin in the month of August, you must complete the on-line service request form in the month of August.***
+- Online applications for new service DO NOT cross over calendar months, so you cannot apply for services to begin in a different month.
+(For example: If you would like your water services to begin in the month of August, you must complete the online service request form in the month of August.

-****Please make sure to click in the requested date field to change the requested turn-on date or it will default to the last day of the current month, and will result in your water turn-on being delayed.****
+- Please make sure to click in the requested date field to change the requested turn-on date or it will default to the last day of the current month, which will result in your water turn-on being delayed.

 2- Mail-In Application:

-Download the highlighted link below.
-Mail the completed service agreement, security deposit and administrative fee payment (check or money order), along with a photocopy of your government issued ID (example: driver's license, passport).
+Download and Complete the Mail-In Application.
+Mail the completed service agreement, a check or money order for the security deposit ($75 if you're the owner and $150 if you're renting) and administrative fee ($18), and a photocopy of your government issued ID (example: driver's license or passport).

 3- Apply in Person: